kworkflow/patch-hub/paper/paper.md

 A Free Software tool that aims to mitigate this issue is Kworkflow (kw).
 Written in Bash, the software helps Linux kernel developers perform various tasks through a unified Command Line Interface (CLI).
 Among many other features, users can compile and deploy the kernel, as well as manage multiple custom configurations for different environments and use cases.
 In this way, kw directly addresses the main bottlenecks arising from repetitive tasks, allowing developers to focus on reviewing and contributing patches themselves.

 Within kw, another notable functionality — which has become an independent utility and is the central topic of this paper — is patch-hub.
 With its own dedicated repository and implemented in Rust, patch-hub is a Terminal User Interface (TUI) focused on the interaction between developers/maintainers and the patchsets (groups of related patches representing a single contribution) of kernel subsystems.
 Each command in kw targets one or more specific tasks, and in the case of patch-hub, its goal is to simplify user interaction with mailing lists and the patchsets of each subsystem.
 Its main features include browsing subsystem mailing lists, viewing all patchsets within a list, and interacting with individual patchsets — such as applying one to the local kernel tree or saving a patch for later analysis.
 Under the hood, patch-hub takes advantage of Lore (lore.kernel.org), the public archive of the Linux kernel's mailing lists, which allows you to search for messages and patchsets on demand, in contrast to the traditional model based on subscription to the lists.
+Beyond its practical value, patch-hub can also serve as a source for empirical investigations into the kernel development process.
+With appropriate data collection, it could support studies in software engineering aimed at maintaining large-scale projects.

 # patch-hub